TERMS OF BUSINESS AGREEMENT for PAVEY GROUP LTD t/a Pavey Group and PAVEY GROUP LTD t/a Buddens Commercial

 In order to identify what must be disclosed, you are obliged to carry out a reasonable search before presenting the risk to insurers.
 This includes (but is not limited to) consulting with all senior managers.
 A senior manager is anyone who plays a significant role in the making of decisions about how your activities are to be managed or organised, regardless of whether or not that individual is a member of your board or is formally in a management role.
 You must also consult with anyone who has particular knowledge about the risk to be insured e.g. outsourced providers.

 If you deliberately or recklessly (i.e. without care) fail to comply with your obligations to present the risk fairly, insurers may avoid the policy.
-This means they can retain all premiums and treat the policy as if it never exist and refuse to make any claims payments.
+This means they can retain all premiums and treat the policy as if it never existed and refuse to make any claims payments.
 You could also be obliged to repay any claims payments that had already been made.
 If you fail to present the risk fairly, but your failure was neither deliberate nor reckless, insurers response will depend upon what would have happened if you had complied with your obligations:

 a. if insurers would not have provided the policy, they may treat the policy as if it never existed, refuse to make any claims payments and demand the return of any claims payments already made.
 However, insurers would have to return any premium payments already made;